TYPE DESIGN INFORMATION PAGE last updated on Mon Nov 30 01:44:18 EST 2015

 German type designer (b.
 Offenbach, 1905, d.
 London 1989), who studied under Rudolf Koch from 1924-27 at the Kunstgewerbeschule in Offenbach.
 He emigrated to England in 1935 because of his Jewish background.
 Wolpe taught at the Camberwell College of Art (1948-53), at the Royal College of Art in London (1956-75) and at the City&Guilds of London School of Art (from 1975 onwards).
 From 1941 until 1978, he worked as a book designer for Faber&Faber in London, designing over 1500 book jackets.
 He published Schriftvorlagen (Kassel 1934), Marken und Schmuckstücke (Frankfurt am Main, 1937), A Book of Fanfare Ornaments (London, 1939), Renaissance Handwriting (with A. Fairbanks, London 1959), and Architectural Alphabet.
 J. D. Steingruber (London, 1972).
 Designer of

-Principal of Kochan & Partner Design Agency in München.
+Principal of Kochan & Partner Design Agency in München, b.
+1962.
 Codesigner with Robert Strauch (Lazydogs Type Foundry, München, Germany) of Streets of London (2013), a lapidary typeface family that extends an alphabet created by David Kindersley for London's street signs.
-His talk at ATypI 2014 in Barcelona is entitled Design and Identity---Between global types and local characters.
+His talk at ATypI 2014 in Barcelona was entitled Design and Identity---Between global types and local characters.
 [Google] [More] ⦿

 Brian J. Bonislawsky